No wonder the Eagles let the trade deadline pass. Cooper DeJean, Nakobe Dean, Nolan Smith, and others have played great.

 Don’t call it a comeback

-Fred Johnson’s redemption story continues with a new chapter each week; he ably replaced concussed right tackle Lane Johnson in Game 4 and has been a revelation on the left side since Mailata’s injury.
+Fred Johnson’s redemption story continues with a new chapter each week; he ably replaced concussed right tackle Lane Johnson in Game 4 and has been good enough on the left side since Mailata’s injury.
 Fred Johnson missed practice with a knee issue suffered late Sunday (he said he expects to play this week), and while he hasn’t set the world afire like Mailata, PFF’s second-rated frontline tackle, or Lane Johnson, who ranks sixth, he has been more than serviceable.

 Fred Johnson went undrafted in 2019, and he thought his career might be over when the Buccaneers released him in the middle of the 2022 season.
 But the Eagles spent the past two years crafting a football player from a massive mound of humanity; 6-foot-7, 326 pounds of relatively immovable object.
 They weren’t going to get anything better on the trade market.